Greg Ouellette

 Greg Ouellette (born 19 May 1986) is an American Professional tennis player.
 Ouellette reached a career high singles ranking of 269 on August 12, 2011 winning 5 professional singles titles and 7 doubles titles.
+This ranking high came shortly after his only ATP Challenger Semi-Final, in Lexington (d.
+Wayne Odesnik 0-6 0-6).
 He was named the International Tennis Federation (ITF) Player of the Month in October 2010.

 Ouellette won a Bronze Medal at the 2011 Pan American Games held in Guadalajara, Mexico.